abyoso-hapsoro/past-works/Discord Bot/XyPy/README.md

 - Planned for Improvement: No
     - This project will likely be completely overhauled
     - Planned improvements will be on new bot
-- Previously last updated on 8 April 2021
+- Previous active development (v0.3) was last updated on 8 April 2021